 The 1999 addition of the Great Hall and administrative offices poised the church to continue its ministry in the twenty-first century.

 In the spring of 2004, the Baltimore Washington Conference approached Metropolitan Memorial and Eldbrooke United Methodist Church and asked that they meet to consider a merger of the two churches.
 The congregations conferred over the following year, and voted to merge on July 1, 2005.
 View the Eldbrooke Church Historical Panels here.

 In November 2008, the Baltimore Washington Conference approached Metropolitan Memorial and St. Luke’s United Methodist Church and asked that they join in a cooperative parish.
 The congregations conferred over a period of several months and voted to merge on May 26, 2009.
 In December 2010, Metropolitan converted the church at St. Luke’s into a Mission Center, expanding the church’s role in addressing homelessness issues.
 The merger with St. Luke’s added a second shelter to the ministries of the church in addition to a hypothermia shelter, and a hostel that the church makes available for groups doing mission work in the city.
 On December 17, 2010, the church entered into an agreement with Friendship Place for them to move their executive offices into St. Luke’s House.

 In 2008, responding to broad support across the church, Metropolitan voted to become a “reconciling church” and join the Reconciling Ministries Network, thereby stating explicitly that we are welcoming of gay, lesbian, bisexual, and transgender persons.

-In the spring of 2009, the Baltimore Washington Conference invited Metropolitan and Wesley United Methodist Church to be in a cooperative parish relationship, thus joining two dynamic congregations in partnership working synergistically to increase our witness and service in upper northwest Washington, nationwide, and around the world.
+In the spring of 2009, the Baltimore Washington Conference invited Metropolitan Memorial and Wesley United Methodist Church to be in a cooperative parish relationship, thus joining two dynamic congregations in partnership working synergistically to increase our witness and service in upper northwest Washington, nationwide, and around the world.